 The immediate shutdown threat has been averted, although the issue of war funding remains unresolved for President Biden.
 The question remains: is the political gridlock alleviated?
 Read our brief take below

 On Wednesday, the European commission made a formal recommendation to start EU membership negotiations with Ukraine and Moldova.
-Now Ukraine must work to secure the endorsements of member states – not least Poland, who’s incoming government will be decisive for Ukraine’s future with the Union.
+Now Ukraine must secure the endorsements of member states – not least Poland’s incoming government who will be decisive for Ukraine’s future with the Union.

 US Politics is in a state of gridlock.
 We give our latest view on the affairs on Capitol Hill below